Tclack88/blog/_posts/2020-01-16-github-cleaning.md

 ![git repo size reduced]({{site.baseurl}}/assets/github/git_cleaned.png)

-And as you can see below, I have no missing chunks from September on (ignore August, I was applying to jobs, trying to figure out things and semi-homeless)
+And as you can see below, I have no missing chunks from September on (ignore August, I was applying to jobs, trying to figure things out and was semi-homeless)

 ![git history maintained]({{site.baseurl}}/assets/github/contribution_activity.png)